 Stipend, Housing, and Dining

-Most students will receive a stipend payment but may be set up with a timesheet if requested (overtime applies).
+Most students will be set up with a timesheet (overtime applies and should be avoided).
+A stipend payment may be set up if requested prior to the summer employment start date.
 On-campus housing and dining will be available for students whose SRA form is submitted by the mid-April deadline, with some limits on dates and availability.
 New for summer 2021, faculty only need to submit the SRA form.
 When the student is hired through PeopleAdmin, SEO will ask about summer details on the application.
 Students will be responsible for all housing and dining charges.
 See below for more information.

 Because this is also a pedagogical experience, we expect faculty mentors and student research assistants to be meeting regularly and typically in person.